kitten-science/kitten-scientists/packages/documentation/docs/sections/village.md

 ### Elect leader

-Elects a kittens with the given attributes as a leader.
+Elects a kitten with the given attributes as a leader.